hiwina1394/Myportifolio/README.md

 5. AI Chatbot
 Description: An intelligent chatbot for customer service.
 Technologies: Python, NLTK, TensorFlow.

 Contact
 If you're interested in collaborating, have questions, or just want to connect, feel free to reach out through the contact form on the site or via email at wihiossamo@gmail.com.

-Thank you for visiting my portfolio!
-I'm excited about the possibility of working together to create innovative solutions.